ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Failure to complete a participation exercise on time for any reason will result in a mark of zero.
 Please note that you can miss 6 lectures without penalty.

-Submitting a participation exercise or mentimeter without attending the lecture will be considered a breach of the [Student Academic Integrity Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=193\&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx).
+Submitting a participation exercise or Mentimeter without attending the lecture will be considered a breach of the [Student Academic Integrity Policy](https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=193\&s=https://policiesonline.ualberta.ca/PoliciesProcedures/Pages/Academic.aspx).

 ## Assignments and Project Parts